277 days ago

 - Carry USD in cash — widely accepted alongside Kenyan Shilling.

-16. Tanzania — e-Visa USD 50, Serengeti & Zanzibar — Africa's Complete Package
+16. Tanzania — Serengeti & Zanzibar

 Tanzania combines two of Africa's greatest experiences: Serengeti wildlife safari and Zanzibar's white-sand beaches.
 For Indian travellers looking for best international destinations from India that deliver Africa's very best in a single trip, Tanzania is the answer.
 Zanzibar alone (5 days) is achievable under ₹60,000 with careful flight selection.